zbtolon/customer-portal/cpmonenv.md

 ## Monitoring servers
 {: #customerportal_monservers}

 Set up monitoring to check the status of your server and to know when to scale.
 You can use either standard monitoring or Nimsoft monitoring services.
 You can use standard, or basic, monitoring in the ping-and-respond method by using either a slow or service ping from the {{site.data.keyword.BluSoftlayer_notm}} infrastructure customer portal.
-You can also use Nimsoft, or advanced, monitoring from the customer portal or in 1 of 3 tiers: basic, advanced, and premium. for more information about Bare Metal servers, specifically, see [Getting started with Bare Metal servers](/docs/bare-metal/about.html).
+You can also use Nimsoft, or advanced, monitoring from the customer portal or in 1 of 3 tiers: basic, advanced, and premium.
+For more information about Bare Metal servers, specifically, see [Getting started with Bare Metal servers](/docs/bare-metal/index.html#getting-started).

 ## Monitoring system events
 {: #customerportal_monevent}